hbctraining/In-depth-NGS-Data-Analysis-Course/sessionIII/lessons/11_functional_analysis.md

 sigOE <- data.frame(sigOE)
 ```

-Once we have our significant genes, we are going to turn our gene names into Ensembl IDs using biomARt, since the tool works a bit easier with the Ensembl IDs.
+Once we have our significant genes, we are going to turn our gene names into Ensembl IDs using biomaRt, since the tool works a bit easier with the Ensembl IDs.

 ```r
 # clusterProfiler does not work as easily using gene names, so turning gene names into Ensembl IDs using biomaRt package for the significant genes and merge with significant results